ValaHarsh/SCT_DS_TASK-3/README.md

 ---

 ## **Technologies Used**
-Python: The programming language used for this project.
+- Python: The programming language used for this project.
-Libraries: pandas, numpy, scikit-learn, matplotlib, seaborn Machine Learning: Decision Tree Classifier, GridSearchCV Data Visualization: Matplotlib, Seaborn
+- Libraries: pandas, numpy, scikit-learn, matplotlib, seaborn
+- Machine Learning: Decision Tree Classifier, GridSearchCV
+- Data Visualization: Matplotlib, Seaborn

+---

+## **Acknowledgments**
+- The Bank Marketing dataset from the UCI Machine Learning Repository.
+- Scikit-learn documentation for machine learning algorithms.
+- Matplotlib and Seaborn for data visualization tools.